EU and US urge Azerbijan to allow aid access to Armenians

 "The systems of external security in which Armenia is involved are ineffective when it comes to the protection of our security and Armenia's national interests," he said, referring to Armenia's former reliance on Russia as a security guarantor under the auspices of the Collective Security Treaty Organization.

-Armenia should also join the International Criminal Court (ICC), he added, making Armenia a potential no-go zone for Russian president Vladimir Putin, for whom the ICC has issued an arrest warrant due to his war on Ukraine.
+Armenia should also join the International Criminal Court (ICC), he added, making it a potential no-go zone for Russian president Vladimir Putin, for whom the ICC has issued an arrest warrant due to his war on Ukraine.

 In reply, the Russian foreign ministry said Monday Pashinyan was trying to distract people from his alleged "failures in domestic and foreign policy by shifting the blame to Moscow".